LUX* South Ari Atoll

 - Is the sustainability work at LUX* at Soneva level?

-- No. LUX* operates within the LUX* group's Tread Lightly carbon programme at the published-baseline framework level rather than the property-specific audited-impact-report cadence.
-The framework-anchored audited annual impact report cadence at the Soneva framework or the Six Senses Laamu deep-engagement scale sits at a clearly higher transparency tier.
+- No. LUX* operates within the LUX* group's Tread Lightly carbon programme at the published-baseline framework level rather than a property-specific audited-impact-report cadence.
+The audited annual impact report cadence you get from Soneva or Six Senses Laamu sits at a clearly higher transparency tier.
 For travellers anchoring on the certification framework as the deciding criterion, framework-anchored properties sit ahead.